 Middle Fork Pasayten River Valley access restrictions had just been lifted a few days ago.

-Last backpacking trip to wrap up the climbing season, which had been a great one.
+This outing was our last backpacking trip to wrap up the climbing season.

-I had completely underestimated the scale of Pasayten Wilderness on our first visit to the area three years ago.
+I had underestimated the scale of the Pasayten Wilderness during our first visit three years ago.